empathicqubit/vscode-cc65-debugger/README.md

 ## Setup

-To make sure all the features work, you'll want to install Clang, cc65 2.17 (newer versions should work, however I was having trouble getting a correct build of my test project), and VICE 3.5 or later.
+To make sure all the features work, you'll want to install VICE 3.5 or later.
+A modified build of CC65 for Linux and Windows is already included, so you'll only need to specify your own if you're using a platform such as Mac OS.

 ### Windows-specific instructions